gnh1201/reasonableframework/README.md

 - It also works smoothly on free web hosting (in South Korea, America, and Europe) based on PHP 4 and 7.
 - It provides a convincing standard even if you don't know modern web techs, such as object-oriented, modular(MVC), and secure coding.
 - **ResonableFramework** is designed to **proactively respond to fundamental security threats** such as CSRF, XSS, and SQL injection.
-- This projects including a lots of the **enterprise level cases** from PHP version 4(legacy) to 7(modern).
+- This project including a lots of the **enterprise level cases** from PHP version 4(legacy) to 7(modern).
-- You can quickly resolve bugs and security issues in [our chatting room](https://catswords.re.kr/go/kakaotalk).
+- This project receiving a realtime reports that bugs and security issues in the [official chatting room](https://catswords.re.kr/go/kakaotalk).

 ## Contact us
 - gnh1201@gmail.com